To woo subscribers away from Netflix, Disney, WarnerMedia, and Apple are spending big bucks to produce original series content.

 It’s likely the American Telephone and Telegraph Company will tinker with winning formula that made HBO the worldwide leader in premium content by lowing standards to produce more and more content.
 When AT&T purchased WarnerMedia in June 14, 2018, they became the world’s largest media and entertainment company in terms of revenue.

-Fantasy shows like Game of Thrones have the ability to transcend international border unlike dramas.
+Fantasy shows like Game of Thrones have the ability to transcend international borders unlike dramas.
 However, they are the hardest genre to make believable, especially without rich source material.